-If this solution doesn’t work, read on for other solutions that you should consider.
+If this solution doesn’t work, read on for other solutions you should consider.

 Other tips to prevent your iPhone from getting hot during charging

-- Restart your device: Your iPhone getting hot could be a result of many things including the number of active apps using the internet.
-By restarting your iPhone, you will notice that it will cool down and resume working normally if this was the issue.
+- Restart your device: Your iPhone getting hot could result from many things, including the number of active internet apps.
+Restarting your iPhone will show that it will cool down and resume working normally if this is the issue.

 - Check your charging cable: Your charging cable could be responsible for your iPhone getting hot.
 Ensure to check it and even change cables to determine that it doesn’t have any issues.